Our guided and self-guided tours are fully booked for the current season. We are now taking bookings for October 2024 onwards.

 Fitness and Training

-We get a lot of people asking us if they will be fit enough to join an e-bike tour, and whether or not they should they do any training?
-It’s a genuine concern for some people that they may not be able to keep up with the group, or that they will be letting the group down if they are not as skilled or fast on the bike as the others.
+One of the most common questions we get is whether someone will be fit enough to join one of our e-bike tours, and whether they should do any training beforehand.
+It’s a genuine concern — many people worry they won’t be able to keep up with the group or that they’ll hold others back if they’re not as experienced or fast on a bike.

 We completely understand this concern, and we’re here to put your mind at ease.

-Please don’t worry if you’re not as fast as someone else on the tour – who cares?
-What matters is that you enjoy yourself, you ride within your abilities and you are safe and happy.
-We fully encourage everyone to stop as often as they want, enjoy the incredible landscapes and scenery as much as possible and linger over long and satisfying lunches.
-On our tours, the experience is most definitely in the journey, not the destination.
+Don’t worry if you’re not the fastest rider.
+Who cares?
+What matters is that you enjoy yourself, ride within your abilities, and feel safe and happy.
+We encourage everyone to stop often, soak up the scenery, and take their time over long, satisfying lunches.
+On our tours, the magic is in the journey, not the destination.

 This product has been added to your cart